 National Leadership Program, Spring 2019

-Jeremy Cooper is a Nonprofit Management Fellow in RespectAbility’s National Leadership Program for Spring 2019.
+Jeremy Cooper was a Nonprofit Management Apprentice in RespectAbility’s National Leadership Program for Spring 2019.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities for and with people with disabilities.
-Cooper majored in History and minored in English at Oberlin College, where he received a BA, and currently is working on a Master’s in Public Administration from American University, which he expects to receive in May 2019.
+Cooper majored in History and minored in English at Oberlin College, where he received a BA, and currently is working on a Master’s in Public Administration from American University, which he received in May 2019.

 He joined RespectAbility out of a longstanding desire to work in disability and mental health advocacy, which stems from his experiences from growing up with a younger brother with autism.
 Cooper hopes to gain experience in fundraising, development and advocacy at RespectAbility, in order to help raise awareness for the symptoms, treatment and equal rights of children and adults with disabilities.